Delete rows that are no longer needed, contain superfluous data, or were created accidentally.

 There are multiple ways to delete a row.
 You can delete a row by right clicking on the row header and selecting “Delete row __” from the dropdown.
 Alternatively, you can select a cell in the row you want to delete, right click, and select "Delete row __" from the dropdown.

-You can also access delete options from the workbook menu by navigating to Edit > Delete row.
+You can also access delete options from the document menu by navigating to Edit > Delete row.

 Want to delete multiple rows at once?
 Select all of the contiguous rows you want to delete and follow any of the three processes described above.
 Note that if your multi-row selection includes your table header row, the “Delete rows” option will not be available since your table header row cannot be deleted.